Heisenberg301116/Url_Shortener/README.md

 ---

 ### 3.2) Starting the Celery Worker
-1. Open CMD in the root directory and run: `celery -A worker.celery_worker.celery_app worker --loglevel=info --pool=solo`
+1. Open CMD in the root directory of the project.
+2. Activate the virtual environment with command: `myvenv\Scripts\activate`
+3. Run: `celery -A worker.celery_worker.celery_app worker --loglevel=info --pool=solo`

 ---